ShinojEdakkara/DevCenter/_posts/2017/2017-07-21-autogenerate-adapter-from-openapi-specification.md

 ]
 ```

-Here is an example of overriding the global scope in each of the REST endpoints
+Here is an example of overriding the global scope at the operational level

 ```
 "paths": {